Information and Public Health

 Publications and Works in Progress:

-(with Juve J. Cortés).
+(with Juve J. Cortés-Rivera).
 "Our Issue or Their Issue?
-Coverage and Framing of the Zika Virus Pandemic."
+Coverage and Framing of the Zika Virus Epidemic."
+Disasters, forthcoming.

-(with Juve J. Cortés and Felipe Blanco).
+(with Juve J. Cortés-Rivera and Felipe Blanco).
 "Spreading the News: Threat Perception and News Coverage of Zika in the US."